thegiftofgabes/fantasypunk-netlify/content.en/quickstart/_09-core-moves.md

 ## ask the layer above

 When the interpreting moves and other rules feel tricky, fall back into the narrative and let it point the way to go.
 If there is any doubt still, then **take a step back** into the social boundary and

 When it's unclear how to interpret a rule, a move or a procedure, look to the fictional boundaries for guidance.
-If still in doubt, then **take a step back**, and fall back into the social bounsary.
-As a group, decide what to do and how to procede making sure
+If still in doubt, then **take a step back**, and fall back into the social boundary.
+As a group, decide what to do and how to proceed making sure

 ![[Pasted image 20220708235551.png]]